freestudentaccount-code/JAIRO_DEMO/CHANGE.md

 fix: Improve iPhone touch controls with preventDefault

 Adds preventDefault() to touch events and visual indicators to fix iOS Safari touch control issues.

+## Date: 2025-10-24T12:45:00Z
+**Requestor:** jasmoone
+**Prompt:** Create a complete and detailed README file for someone to understand the game and who the authors are.

+**Reasoning:**
+The user requested a comprehensive README file to document the game, its features, controls, and authorship.
+This is essential for any public repository to help users understand what the project is, how to use it, and who created it.
+A good README also helps with project maintenance and community contributions.

+**Changed:**
+- Created a detailed `README.md` file with comprehensive game documentation
+- Updated version number to v1.0.9 in `index.html`
+- Documented all game features, controls, technical details, and troubleshooting information
+- Included author credits and acknowledgments

+**Modified Files:**
+- `d:\Development\git_source\Jairo_Demo\README.md` (new file)
+- `d:\Development\git_source\Jairo_Demo\index.html`
+- `d:\Development\git_source\Jairo_Demo\CHANGE.md`

+**GitHub Commit Summary:**
+docs: Add comprehensive README documentation

+Creates detailed documentation covering game features, controls, technical details, installation, and troubleshooting.
+Includes author credits and project information.